 Persian Carpets have a long history in Iran and its surrounding countries.
 They once were made for personal need or for Trading.
 Knotting them by hand is complicated and needs skills, practise and a very good eye for being able to knot complex patterns.

 If made for personal need carpets could have served more than one purpose.
 Nomadic people used them for the floor of the tent, as blankets or wall decoration.
 Even bags could be made out of carpets, but they were mostly flat woven fabrics – not knotted.
 For Trading there were special carpets, made very artful and out of valuable material like silk.
 Those were the ones decorating palaces, mosques and homes of respected citizens of the ancient Persian empire.
 Also they found their ways into Europe to royal houses and those able to afford a real Persian.

-For some years now Persian carpets have been a worldwide highly regarded and valuable good, but also their traditional production method belongs to the immaterial cultural heritage of mankind.
+Persian carpets have been a globally respected and valuable commodity for centuries.
+With their traditional method of production, they belong to UNESCO's Intangible Cultural Heritage.
 Especially honoured for carpets are the famous regions Fars and Kashan.